HomeCyberBustDon't Get Hooked: How to Spot And Stop Phishing Scams πŸš«πŸ“§

 The Art Of Deception Understanding Phishing

 Phishing is, fundamentally, a deceptive act.
-Scammers wear the mask of reliable institutions, putting on a performance designed to dupe us.
+Scammers often disguise themselves as reliable institutions, putting on a performance designed to deceive us.
 Their aim?
 To coax us into voluntarily handing over our personal or financial details.

 That might manifest as an urgent message from a “bank” alerting us to suspicious activity or an enticing offer that’s seemingly too good to pass up.
 The core intention remains consistent: capitalize on our trust to gather valuable data.